IBM/charts/repo/ibm-helm/ibm-rtas-prod.md

 ## Upgrade

-*NOTE* You may only upgrade from a 10.2.3 or later installation.
-To upgrade from a version prior to this, please first upgrade to 10.2.3.
+*NOTE* You may only upgrade from a 10.5.2 installation.
+To upgrade from a version prior to this, please first upgrade to 10.5.2.

 ### Upgrading from 10.2.3 and later